Koha-Community/kohadocs/source/reports.rst

 .. _report-dictionary-label:

-Report Dictionary
+Report dictionary
 ----------------------------------

 The report dictionary is a way to pre-define common filters you'd like to apply to your reports.
 This is a good way to add in filters that the report wizard doesn't include by default.
-To add a new definition, or filter, click 'New Definition' on the Reports Dictionary page and follow the 4 step process.
+To add a new definition, or filter, click 'New definition' on the reports dictionary page and follow the 4 step process.

 Step 1: Name the definition and provide a description if necessary